lfrank01/Engineering_4_Notebook/README.md

 This assignment took a while for me, but as a result of it I now understand list comprehension and ways to condense code much better.
 Here are some reflections:

-* Google is very helpful.
+* Google is your friend.
 When I was confused about list comprehension, I Googled it and found several pages explaining how it works.

-* GitHib is very helpful.
-Looking at the work of other people for influence...
+* GitHib is your helpful.
+It was helpful to look at the work
-*

 * It's really helpful to ask other people for advice.